ansible-community/ara/doc/source/ansible-plugins-and-use-cases.rst

         -e ara_playbook_name="deploy prod" \
         -e ara_playbook_labels=deploy,prod

+You can also set the :code:`ara_playbook_labels` variable in your inventory.
+In that case all configured labels of the processed hosts are set.

 Once set, they can be searched for in the UI, the API:

 - ``/api/v1/playbooks?name=prod``